taragu/sharefile/README.md

 	./sharefileclient

 ####Note
-For uploading files, we can support up to 1.5MB for each file.
+- For uploading files, sharefile can support up to 1.5MB for each file.
+- Valgrind: there was no memory leak when we run Valgrind in Qt Creator.
+However, if we run Valgrind in the terminal, there are many memory issues that come from the Qt Library.
+We could not figure out why.